 Let’s take a look at a few common misinterpretations when it comes to family law.

 Going through a divorce is an extremely stressful and confusing time for many and it can be hard to think rationally and logically.
-Because of this, many couples don’t realise they don’t have to actually wait to get divorced before working out a property settlement.
+Because of this, many couples don’t realize they don’t have to actually wait to get divorced before working out a property settlement.

-The fact is that you can start negotiating a property settlement – assets, liabilities and so on – at any time after separation, and it’s wise to get it sorted as soon as you can.
+The fact is that you can start negotiating a property settlement – assets, liabilities, and so on – at any time after separation, and it’s wise to get it sorted as soon as you can.
 Once a certificate of divorce has been issued, then you have 12 months from that date to get the property settlement agreed to and finalised.

-An even split when it comes to custody of the children sounds good in theory and fair, but circumstances don’t always allow for that to be the best outcome.
+An even split when it comes to the custody of the children sounds good in theory and fair, but circumstances don’t always allow for that to be the best outcome.
 A 50-50 split doesn’t necessarily work best for everyone, and the law doesn’t stipulate that this is how child custody will be granted.

 When it comes to the Family Law Act, the emphasis is always on what’s best for the children.
 The parents’ needs and wants are secondary.
-Many times parents are given equal rights to decision making when it comes to the schooling, health and needs of their children, but not necessarily equal rights when it comes to which parent gets to spend the most time with the children.
+Many times parents are given equal rights to decision-making when it comes to the schooling, health and needs of their children, but not necessarily equal rights when it comes to which parent gets to spend the most time with the children.